Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

 If a group $G$ acts on a smooth manifold $M$, then a Finsler metric $\norm{\cdot}_p$ or a Riemannian inner product $\braket{\cdot,\cdot}_p$ on $M$ may or may not be $G$-invariant.
 In particular, if $G = M$ is a Lie group, then any such structure may be left- or right-invariant (if it is invariant under left or right multiplication by $G$), or bi-invariant (if it is both).
-Any such left-invariant structure on $G$ is uniquely determined by choosing a norm $\norm{\cdot}_L$ or inner product $\braket{\cdot,\cdot}_L$ on the Lie algebra $L = T_1G$.
-If $x \in T_gG$ for some other $g \in G$, then left multiplication gives us $g^{-1}x \in L$, and we define
+If $G$ is any Lie group, then there is a bijection between left-invariant Finsler metrics on $G$ and Banach norms $\norm{\cdot}_L$ on the Lie algebra $L = T_1(G)$: If $x \in T_g(G)$ for some other $g \in G$, then left multiplication gives us $g^{-1}x \in L$, and we define